-My Wild Blueberry Galette is the perfect simple and elegant dessert for your holiday table.
+My Wild Blueberry Galette is a simple and elegant dessert that’s perfect for your holiday table.

 Thank you to the Wild Blueberry Association of North America for sponsoring this post.
 As always, all opinions expressed are 100% my own.